BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 Sure enough, if I create an `A` object called `a` and ask for `a.x`, it looks like `x` has the "default value" of `100`.
-I can set `a.x` to `-1` and create a second `A` object `a2` which once again is given the "default value" of 100---"obviously" separate storage has been created for `a1` and `a2`.
-"This is clearly how the feature works, and no further curiosity or exploration is necessary."
+I can set `a.x` to `-1` and create a second `A` object `a2` which once again is given the "default value" of 100---it appears like separate storage has been created for `a1` and `a2`.
+Based on this simple example, Python class attributes seem like they behave like default values.

-My frustration at not being able to explain (evidenced by the fact I never thought of bringing up the Python docs for class attributes) led to this article.

 (The code for this article is on [GitHub](https://github.com/BruceEckel/PythonClassAttributes)).

 ## Where Did This Idea Come From?

-I eventually realized that someone who had used either C++ or Java might assume that the form of writing a class using class attributes would work the way it does in C++ or Java: Storage for those variables would be allocated and initialized, *before* the constructor is called.
+Someone coming from either C++ or Java might assume that the form of writing a class using class attributes works the way it does in C++ or Java: Storage for those variables would be allocated and initialized, *before* the constructor is called.
 Indeed, the first time I saw class attributes used for automated constructor generation (a trick we shall visit later in this article), I wondered if I had previously missed something magical about class attributes.

 Here's a Java example exploring the same ideas: